 Previous Post: Day 6 – The Kelluani Valley To the Upper Chachakumani Valley

-The Chachakumani campsite is a well-used spot since it also serves as a mountaineer’s basecamp for summit attempts on Nevado Chachakumani.
+The Chachakumani campsite is a well-used spot since it also serves as a mountaineer’s base camp for summit attempts on Nevado Chachakumani.
 The local community has even installed a deep pit toilet on the upper perimeter of the site.
+This contrasts with the banditry that the area was known for in the late 1990s and early 2000s.

 As it did at each of our campsites, our trek crew also set up a toilet tent nearby.
 It was a roofless chest-high four-sided screen with a two-foot-deep hole in the middle.